Madhu Kishwar: Controversies

-Politics and fake news

-Kishwar has been noted for her adulation of Narendra Modi, to the extent of comparing him with Mahatma Gandhi.
+Kishwar had previously been noted for her adulation of Narendra Modi, to the extent of comparing him with Mahatma Gandhi.
 She had also written a book that absolved him, a then prime-ministerial candidate of any involvement in the 2002 Gujarat riots and praised him as a non-communal politician.
 Incidentally she used to be a vocal critic of Modi.

 In 2020, Kishwar faced backlash on Twitter for her misogynistic remarks against actress Rhea Chakraborty.
 Critics condemned Kishwar for derogatory comments, such as labeling Rhea as a "fortune huntress mafia moll" and suggesting she was used as "sex bait to trap rich men" by her father.

 Kishwar has been accused by left-leaning media outlets of aiding in the propagation of allegedly communal material and to have propagated fake news over numerous occasions, via her Twitter handle.
 (Note: